Site icon Teacher Elena

 The 21st century has seen a blurring of lines between established genres and the emergence of entirely new ones.
 Here’s a glimpse into some of the most captivating:

-Digital Fiction (Digi-Fiction)
+1. Digital Fiction (Digi-Fiction)

 Digital fiction, also called electronic literature, is a story told through a digital platform.
 Unlike traditional novels you hold in your hand, digi-fiction takes advantage of the computer screen and its bells and whistles to tell a story.

-Here’s how it breaks away from tradition:
+Here’s how it differs from traditional fiction:

 Interactive elements